Everyone has the potential to help prevent a suicide death

 Training in suicide prevention gives people the knowledge and skills to identify those who are at risk of suicide, provide them with immediate support, and connect them with services.

-Whether you work in a health service, are simply a member of the community, or work in any other type of business, there is training that will help you feel confident to play your role in preventing suicides.
+Whether you work in a health service, are a member of the community, or work in any other type of business, there is training that will help you feel confident to play your role in preventing suicides.

 Learn the 3 steps anyone can take to save a life.